 - Lightweight And Easily Absorbed

-Another reason mineral oil is good for your hair: it is lightweight and fast-absorbing.
+Another reason mineral oil is good for hair nourishment: it is lightweight and fast-absorbing.
 It will leave your hair feeling less weighed down than heavy oils like coconut, castor, and olive oils.

-If you have low-porosity hair, using a lightweight oil like mineral oil allows for easy moisture absorption.
+If you have low-porosity hair, using a lightweight oil like mineral oil allows for easy moisture absorption and acts as an effective dry hair treatment.
 On the other hand, heavy oils tend to sit on the hair surface, preventing moisture absorption.

 - Combats Frizzy Hair